rreece/rreece.github.io/outline-of-philosophy/statistics.md

 #### Invariance of likelihoods under reparametrization

--   Invariance of likelihoods under reparametrization [^James2006p234]
+-   Likelihoods are invariant under reparametrization. [^James2006p234]
--   Bayesian posteriors are not invariant.
+-   Bayesian posteriors are not invariant in general.

 See also: